 Can I consolidate a zipMoney balance on a balance transfer card?

-A small selection of balance transfer credit cards may let you consolidate debts from interest-free shopping services like zipMoney.
+Some balance transfer credit cards may let you consolidate debts from interest-free shopping services like zipMoney.
 Here’s what you need to know.

 If you want to get rid of your balance with an interest-free service like zipMoney or zipPay, you may be able to transfer it to a credit card that accepts balances from personal loans and lines of credit.
 You could also pay it off with a balance transfer card that offers a “cheque-to-self” option.